kuldeepzack/kuldeepzack/README.md

 ### Hi there 👋

-# I am kuldeep Singh
+# I am kuldeep Singh completed the graduation from ABES INSTITUTE OF TECHNOLOGY Ghaziabad with the specialization
+  information technology .
+Currently join the organisation as SDE Intern at GoMilestone.

 ## About